-Late payments one of the scourges of the UK economy.
+Late payments are one of the scourges of the UK economy.
 That might sound dramatic, but it’s true.
 The small business commissioner estimates that British SMEs are owed more than £26bn in late payments, and it’s costing them millions of pounds more to chase these tardy debtors.

 Whatever way you look at it, paying for a service or a product that has been successfully delivered, outside of the agreed payment terms, is both commercially and ethically wrong.
 However, that doesn’t stop some from employing bully-boy tactics, including withholding payments.